What is Fatigue Analysis?

 - Process the output as relevant

 The plot of the Cyclic Stress capacity of a material is called the fatigue curve, also known as the S-N curve.
-ASME Section VIII Div 2 Provide a fatigue curve for various materials.
+ASME Section VIII Div 2 Provides a fatigue curve for various materials.

 The alternating stress Sa is defined as one-half of the calculated peak stress.

-As already mentioned in my last article that fatigue failure may be prevented by ensuring that the number of load cycles N that the system experiences are fewer (lower) than the number permitted for the alternating stress developed.
-The cumulative effect shall be evaluated in case if there are two or more types of stress cycles that produce significant stresses.
+The fatigue failure may be prevented by ensuring that the number of load cycles N that the system experiences are fewer (lower) than the number permitted for the alternating stress developed.
+The cumulative effect shall be evaluated in case there are two or more types of stress cycles that produce significant stresses.
 The material fatigue resistance at a given applied stress or strain range is a function of a number of factors, including material strength and ductility.

 When to perform Fatigue Analysis

-Normally the fatigue analysis is performed for existing plants to evaluate the actual cause for any failure.
-For new plants, the analysis can be performed only if the project specification permits to do so.
+Normally the fatigue analysis is performed for existing plants to evaluate the actual cause of any failure.
+For new plants, the analysis can be performed only if the project specification permits it to do so.
 Refer to project guidelines on the application requirement for fatigue analysis.

-Before starting the analysis be ready with the following data which will be required during analysis:
+Before starting the analysis be ready with the following data which will be required during the analysis: